SMFawaz24/ethos-hackathon/README.md

    ```
 2. Open the main notebook file (`.ipynb`) from the Jupyter interface in your browser to see the code, analysis, and results.

-*(Provide more specific instructions on how to run your notebooks if necessary.)*

 ##  Contributing